 technical and contractual elements of high-value industrial and commercial construction enables him to efficiently evaluate the facts and legal principles at play in a wide variety of disputes.
 And Mr. Lane has routinely demonstrated his ability to work with litigants and party negotiators to develop solutions to especially troublesome issues.

-Lane Law Services looks forward to the opportunity to work with you and your company in resolving its construction disputes.
+Mr. Lane looks forward to the opportunity to work with you and your company in resolving its construction disputes.